Fesenmyer is your Consumer Warrior

 Bankruptcy Basics: Dischargeable vs. Non-Dischargeable Debt Explained

 Chapter 7 bankruptcy is used to discharge non-secured debt like credit card debt and personal loan debt.
-However, certain debts are priority unsecured debts, which are only dischargeable in some situations.
+However, certain debts are priority unsecured debts, which are usually not dischargeable.
 These obligations include:

 • Past-due income taxes